Reserve Outdoor 2022

 Cabana: A staple of sandy beaches, sprawling poolside patios, and rooftop clubs, outdoor cabanas are spacious accommodations found in exclusive hospitality settings where vacationers travel in search of la dolce vita.

-Traditional poolside cabanas, like the Corsica, drape weather resistant fabric over a sturdy aluminum frame with a fixed roof and adjustable curtains.
+Traditional poolside cabanas drape weather resistant fabric over a sturdy aluminum frame with a fixed roof and adjustable curtains.
 More modern interpretations, such as the minimalist Woodline Sky, remove excess fabric in favor of a floating canopy that still provides shade for a large group.

 What else should I keep in mind when purchasing a patio umbrella?